Disney's Caribbean Beach Resort

-Disney's Caribbean Beach Resort is a resort located within the Walt Disney World Resort.
-It is located in the Epcot Resort Area of Walt Disney World, close to the water park Typhoon Lagoon and is classified as a moderately priced resort.
-The resort started operating on October 1, 1988 and is owned and operated by Disney Experiences.
+Disney's Caribbean Beach Resort is a resort located within the Walt Disney World Resort in Bay Lake, Florida.
+It is located in the Epcot Resort Area, close to Disney's Typhoon Lagoon water park and is classified as a Moderate resort.
+The resort opened on October 1, 1988 and is owned and operated by Disney Experiences.

 Resort description

-The Caribbean Beach Resort is designed with a Caribbean theme.
+Disney’s Caribbean Beach Resort is designed with a Caribbean theme.
 Guests stay in one of the small buildings that encircle Barefoot Bay, a 45 acre lake.
-Buildings are grouped into one of five villages, with shared resources, each named after an island in the Caribbean: Martinique, Barbados, Jamaica, Aruba, and Trinidad.
+Buildings are grouped into one of five villages, with shared resources, each named after an island in the Caribbean: Martinique, Barbados, Aruba, Jamaica, and Trinidad.
 The resort also offers an internal bus service that circulates throughout the entire property, making stops at each village to provide convenient transportation for guests moving between different areas of the resort.
 Each village has its own swimming pool and some also have their own small playgrounds.

 The majority of the resort's facilities are located at Old Port Royale Centertown, a building that contains the hotel lobby, food court, and gift shop.
 A pool bar and table-service restaurant can also be found nearby in an adjacent building.

 The shores of the bay feature beaches, hammocks, lounge chairs, and other activities such as beach volleyball.
 The resort also features various water sports at the Marina, where resort guests can rent various watercraft, such as paddle boats and speed boats by the half-hour.

 Guest Rooms

 Guest rooms are decorated in a Caribbean style with pastel tones, and each island village has slightly different themes.
-Some rooms can sleep up to 5 guests and are equipped with fold-down trundle beds.
-In 2009, Disney began work redesigning some rooms to a Finding Nemo theme.
-Also in January 2009, Disney refurbished many rooms in the Trinidad South village with a pirate theme, inspired by the popular Pirates of the Caribbean franchise.
-Many of the guest rooms at Caribbean Beach Resort were last renovated in 2023.
+Some guest rooms can sleep up to 5 guests and are equipped with fold-down trundle beds.
+In 2009, Disney refurbished some of the guest rooms with a Finding Nemo theme.
+Also in 2009, Disney refurbished many guest rooms in the Trinidad South village with a pirate theme, inspired by the popular Pirates of the Caribbean franchise.
+In 2023, Disney refurbished many of the guest rooms with an Under the Sea theme, inspired by The Little Mermaid.